-While proper haircare and styling methods are key to achieving long and luscious Brazilian-inspired hair, there's a new color trend hailing from the South American country that might help.
-According to Refinery29, it's called "illuminated brunette," and it's a tropical take on traditional brunette hair.
+While proper hair care and styling methods are key to achieving long and luscious Brazilian-inspired hair, there's a popular hair trend from the South American country that might help.
+According to Refinery29, "illuminated brunette" is a tropical take on traditional brunette hair.
 In fact, it mimics the natural highlights that might result from a sunny São Paulo beach vacation.
 Keep scrolling to see Brazil's buzziest hair color trend.

-Apparently, it's now officially one of Brazil's most popular hair colors.
+Apparently, it's been one of Brazil's most popular hair colors since first hitting the scene.
 Bosco said that it's the most highly requested hair color at his São Paulo salon, after traditional blonde.
 And if Instagram is any indication (which it almost always is), the same holds true for other salons.

 To us, it seems as if another name for this color could simply be "brunette balayage" since it involves highlighting the hair with hand-painted strokes of color that rise from the ends up through the mid-lengths of the hair.
 Even though balayage is most commonly associated with blonde hair transformations, this trend is proof that it suits brunettes just as well.